16 Jun How to Start a Real Estate Business in Dubai?

 What is the cost of opening a real estate brokerage in Dubai

 To open a real estate brokerage in Dubai, you need to have a real estate brokerage license.
-For an LLC, the minimum cost for a real estate brokerage license is AED 53,950 approx.
+For an LLC, the minimum cost for a real estate brokerage license starts at AED 18,500 approx.

 And to acquire the license, you have to clear the registration exam by the Real Estate Regulatory Agency (RERA).
 The exam fee which is included in the cost of opening a real estate brokerage in Dubai is different based on your educational qualification!